Previous dayMarch 31, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-On March 31, 2026 at 23:40 UTC, a magnitude 4.1 earthquake struck 218 km SSE of Vilyuchinsk, Russia.
-The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
-The epicenter is at 51.116°, 159.620°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+A magnitude 4.1 earthquake was recorded 218 km SSE of Vilyuchinsk, Russia on March 31, 2026 at 23:40 UTC.
+This was a shallow crustal earthquake, focused at 10.0 km depth.
+Geolocation places the event at 51.116°N, 159.620°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-31